How to Travel for Less

 We travel a lot with our kids – 15 countries or so most years.
 We couldn’t do it if we were paying full prices for everything, or getting gouged by avoidable fees.
-These are the top 10 things I do when traveling, and while booking travel, to make our Dollars/Euros/Rupees/Yuan stretch as far as possible.
+These are the top 10 things I do to travel for less, and while booking travel, to make our Dollars/Euros/Rupees/Yuan stretch as far as possible.

-T-Mobile has typically never had the strongest in the US.
+T-Mobile has typically never had the strongest rates in the US.
 Internationally, though, they’re great.
 Through their T-Mobile ONE and Simple Choice plans, you automatically get free data/email in almost every country in the world, and calls are only $0.25/minute.
-A few years ago in India I put my phone on silent mode instead of turning it off one night, and someone called me 10 times trying to reach me.
+A few years ago in India, I put my phone on silent mode instead of turning it off one night, and someone called me 10 times trying to reach me.
 I didn’t answer, but the way the billing works, I was still charged $4.49 for each call attempt (billed at 1 minute).
 That no longer happens – now India is part of the T-Mobile plan, with calls being 95% less expensive.
 And I’m smarter about turning off my phone – or at least the cellular part of it – when I sleep.

 I know a lot of people who use unlocked phones and simply get new SIM cards to try and travel for less when they go to new countries.
-That can work better some places, and can be even less expensive than T-Mobile, but we move around a lot and I don’t want to have to think about doing that in every country.
+That can work better some places and can be even less expensive than T-Mobile, but we move around a lot and I don’t want to have to think about doing that in every country.
 I like the simplicity of the T-Mobile plans.